-Course Outcomes: After completion of this course, the student able to
+Course Outcomes: At the end of the semester the student would be able to

 - CO1. distinguish between transmission, and distribution line and design the feeders - CO2. compute power loss and voltage drop of the feeders - CO3. design protection of distribution systems - CO2.
 Comprehend the importance of voltage control - CO3.
 Comprehend the power factor improvement